NetLogo banner

 The networks in this model are constructed through the process of "preferential attachment" in which individuals enter the network one by one, and prefer to connect to those language users who already have many connections.
 This leads to the emergence of a few "hubs", or language users who are very well connected; most other language users have very few connections.

 There are three different options to control how language users listen and learn from their neighbors, listed in the UPDATE-ALGORITHM chooser.
-For two of these options, "individual" and "threshold", language users can only access one grammar at a time.
+For two of these options, INDIVIDUAL and THRESHOLD, language users can only access one grammar at a time.
 Those that can only access grammar 1 are white in color, and those that can access only grammar 0 are black.
-For the third option, "reward", each grammar is associated with a weight, which determines the language user's probability of accessing that grammar.
+For the third option, REWARD, each grammar is associated with a weight, which determines the language user's probability of accessing that grammar.
 Because there are only two grammars in competition here, the weights are represented with a single value - the weight of grammar 1.
-The color of the nodes represent this probability; the larger the weight of grammar 1, the lighter the node.
+The color of the nodes reflect this probability; the larger the weight of grammar 1, the lighter the node.

-- Threshold: Learners adopt grammar 1 if some proportion of their neighbors are already using grammar 1.
+• THRESHOLD: Language users adopt grammar 1 if some proportion of their neighbors is already using grammar 1.
 This proportion is set with the THRESHOLD-VAL slider.
-For example, if THRESHOLD-VAL is 0.30, then a learner will adopt grammar 1 if at least 30% of his neighbors have grammar 1.
+For example, if THRESHOLD-VAL is 0.30, then an individual will adopt grammar 1 if at least 30% of his neighbors have grammar 1.

-- Reward: Learners update their probability of using one grammar or the other.
-In this algorithm, if an individual hears an utterance from grammar 1, the individual's weight of grammar 1 is increased, and they will be more likely to access that grammar in the next iteration.
-Similarly, hearing an utterance from grammar 0 increases the likelihood of accessing grammar 0 in the next iteration.
+• REWARD: Language users update their probability of using one grammar or the other.
+In this algorithm, if an individual hears an utterance from grammar 1, the individual's weight of grammar 1 is increased, and they will be more likely to use that grammar in the next iteration.
+Similarly, hearing an utterance from grammar 0 increases the likelihood of using grammar 0 in the next iteration.

 HOW TO USE IT

-The NUM-NODES slider determines the number of nodes to be included in the network population.
-PERCENT-GRAMMAR-1 determines the proportion of these nodes which will be initialized to use grammar 1.
+The NUM-NODES slider determines the number of nodes (or individuals) to be included in the network population.
+PERCENT-GRAMMAR-1 determines the proportion of these language learners who will be initialized to use grammar 1.
 The remaining nodes will be initialized to use grammar 0.

-Pressing the SETUP-EVERYTHING button generates a new network based on NUM-NODES and PERCENT-GRAMMAR-1.
+Press SETUP-EVERYTHING to generate a new network based on NUM-NODES and PERCENT-GRAMMAR-1.

-The REDISTRIBUTE-GRAMMARS button keeps the same proportion of nodes with grammar 0 or 1, but reassigns who has these initial grammars.
-For example, if 20% of nodes are initialized with grammar 1, clicking REDISTRIBUTE-GRAMMARS will assign grammar 1 to a new sample of 20% of the population.
+Press REDISTRIBUTE-GRAMMARS to reassign grammars to all language users, under the same initial condition.
+For example, if 20% of the nodes were initialized with grammar 1, pressing REDISTRIBUTE-GRAMMARS will assign grammar 1 to a new sample of 20% of the population.

-Press RESET-STATES to reinitialize all nodes to their original grammars.
+Press RESET-STATES to reinitialize all language users to their original grammars.
 This allows you to run the model multiple times without generating a new network structure.

-The SINK-STATE-1? switch applies only for the "individual" and "threshold" updating algorithms.
-If on, once someone adopts grammar 1, they can never go back to grammar 0.
+The SINK-STATE-1? switch applies only for the INDIVIDUAL and THRESHOLD updating algorithms.
+If on, once an individual adopts grammar 1, then he can never go back to grammar 0.

-The LOGISTIC? switch applies only for the "reward" updating algorithm.
-If on, a speaker's probability of using one of the grammars while speaking is pushed to the extremes (closer to 0% or 100%), based on the output of the logistic function.
+The LOGISTIC? switch applies only for the REWARD updating algorithm.
+If on, an individual's probability of using one of the grammars is pushed to the extremes (closer to 0% or 100%), based on the output of the logistic function.
+For more details, see https://en.wikipedia.org/wiki/Logistic_function.

-The ALPHA slider also applies only for the "reward" updating algorithm, and only when LOGISTIC? is turned on.
+The ALPHA slider also applies only for the REWARD updating algorithm, and only when LOGISTIC? is turned on.
 ALPHA represents a bias in favor of grammar 1.
-Probabilities are pushed to the extremes, then shifted toward selecting grammar 1.
-The larger the value of ALPHA, the more likely a language user is to speak using grammar 1.
+Probabilities are pushed to the extremes, and shifted toward selecting grammar 1.
+The larger the value of ALPHA, the more likely a language user will speak using grammar 1.

-The plot "Mean state of agents in the network" calculates the average weight of grammar 1 for all nodes in the network, at each iteration.
+The plot "Mean state of language users in the network" calculates the average weight of grammar 1 for all nodes in the network, at each iteration.

 THINGS TO NOTICE